Cholstat

 Tell your doctor or pharmacist if you are taking any other medicines, including any medicines, vitamins or supplements that you buy without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines may be affected by CHOLSTAT, or may and affect how well it works.
+Some medicines may interfere with CHOLSTAT and affect how well it works.
 These include:

 • colestyramine and colestipol